jorittmo/singcar/README.md

 unstandardised difference test (UDT: Crawford & Garthwaite, 2005).
-In the `size_weight_illusion` dataset it is possible to use this test to whether patient DF exhibits a dissociation between visual size-weight illusion and kinesthetic size-weight illusion because the visual and kinaesthetic conditions are parallel versions of the same task, with different sensory cues.
+In the `size_weight_illusion` dataset it is possible to use this test to whether patient DF exhibits a dissociation between visual size-weight illusion and kinaesthetic size-weight illusion because the visual and kinaesthetic conditions are parallel versions of the same task, with different sensory cues.
 This would be done as shown below: